William-165EGP/CIH_virus_explanation/readme.md

 * This procedure is to explode on a specific date
 * Please check the table of CMOS reference about ten clock data registers
   * You'll know why we need to put 07h into al
-  * You'll konw why we need to use port 70h, 71h on the title "Aceessing the CMOS" [CMOS reference](./reference/CMOS-reference.txt)
+  * You'll know why we need to use port 70h, 71h on the title "Aceessing the CMOS" [CMOS reference](./reference/CMOS-reference.txt)
 * The procedure explanation
   1. Line 1208 mov al, 07h puts 07h on al